freenas/freenas-docs/userguide/sharing.rst

 address or hostname of the share system.
 This example shows a system named *FREENAS* with a share named *smb_share*.

-After clicking *smb_user1*, a Windows Security pop-up screen prompts for the username and password of the user associated with *smb_share*.
-Enter the username and password to authenticate the share.
-The user can now copy data to and from the SMB share.
+After clicking *smb_user1*, a Windows Security dialog prompts for the username and password of the user associated with *smb_share*.
+After authenticating, the user can copy data to and from the SMB share.

 Map the share as a network drive to prevent Windows Explorer from hanging when accessing the share.
 Right-click the share and select :guilabel:`Map network drive...`.
 Choose a drive letter from the drop-down menu and click :guilabel:`Finish`.

-Only one authentication is allowed at a time.
-Because Windows systems cache user credentials, connection issues can occur when testing or accessing multiple authenticated shares.
-If share authentication problems occur and the username and password are correct, type :command:`cmd` in the :guilabel:`Search programs and files` box and use :command:`net use` to see if the share is already authenticated:
+Because Windows systems cache user credentials, connection issues can occur when testing or accessing multiple shares with different user accounts.
+If share authentication problems occur and the username and password are correct, type :command:`cmd` in the :guilabel:`Search programs and files` field and  use :command:`net use` to see if a user account is cached for the share:

 .. code-block:: none